beman-project/beman/docs/BEMAN_STANDARD.md

 1. Create a [discourse topic](https://discourse.boost.org) detailing the change and how it aligns with the core principles.
-2. After some community discussion, create a PR with the actual change on [GitHub](https://github.com/bemanproject/beman) with a *leads question* label.
+2. After some community discussion, create a PR with the actual change on [GitHub](https://github.com/bemanproject/beman) and apply the *Beman leads* label.
    The PR should also link to the discourse topic.
 3. Continue discussions on the PR and discourse topic.
 4. Await a leads a decision based on the community feedback.

+Note: When making minor changes such as fixing typos, correcting grammar mistakes or improving clarity, some of the previous steps may be skipped - a PR can be directly created.

 ### Conventions